 The Extended Health and Dental Plan (Green Shield/ Great-West Life) is additional coverage administered by your Student Union office (OCSU or VSAOC in Vernon).
 Enrolment and fees are mandatory for all full time academic students.
 However, if you are covered by an equivalent plan (such as by your employer), you can opt-out by going online.
 Note that Guard.me or MSP do not replace the Extended Health & Dental Plan.

 What are MSP premiums and how much does it cost?

 Residents of British Columbia (including students with a study permit) must pay premiums (fees) for MSP coverage.
-As of January 2018 these premiums are usually $37.50 (individual international students) per month and billed to your residential address.
+As of January 2018 these premiums are set by the BC Government at $37.50 (individual international students) per month and billed to your residential address by Services BC.